lino-framework/book/docs/specs/uploads.rst

 Upload areas
 ============

-The application developper can define **upload areas**.
+The application developer can define **upload areas**.
 Every upload area has its list of upload types.
 The default has only one upload area.

 >>> rt.show(uploads.UploadAreas)